usgs/shakemap/README.rst

 -----------------------------

 - Mac OSX or Linux operating systems
-- bash shell, gcc, git, curl
+- bash shell, git, curl
 - On OSX, Xcode and command line tools
-- The ``install.sh`` script installs this package and all other dependencies, including python 3.5 and the required python libraries.
+- The ``install.sh`` script installs this package and all other dependencies, including python 3.X and the required python libraries.
 It is regularly tested on OSX, CentOS, and Ubuntu.
 - See the wiki for this repository for installation instructions.